vjlglopez/NST_Filipino_Painters/README.md

 ### Here are some of the Results you will see in the notebook implementation:

-Class Picture of the MSDS2023 Cohort withe different styles of Filipino Painters!
+Class Picture of the MSDS2023 Cohort with the different styles of Filipino Painters!
 <center><img src="./ntbk_contents/MSDS2023.gif" alt="MSDS GIF" height=400px width=400px/></center>

 ## Upload Your Own Images and Explore the Different Styles of Renowned Filipino Painters!